 Below you will also find a link to the ePrivacy Directive 2002/58/EC which provides additional data protection rules for telecommunications networks and internet services.
 This Directive is due to be repealed.
 The European Commission adopted a proposal for a Regulation on 10 January 2017; it is currently under discussion in the European Parliament and the Council of the European Union.

-Both the ePrivacy and Regulation 45/2001 replacement texts should be adopted in time to become applicable at the same time as the GDPR.
-With this comprehensive reform, the EU will have a modern framework for protecting privacy and data protection.
+With this comprehensive reform, the EU has a modern framework for protecting privacy and data protection.

 Regulation (EC) No 45/2001 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, OJ L 8, 12.01.2001, p.
 1

 Decision No 1247/2002/EC on the regulations and general conditions governing the performance of the European Data protection Supervisor's duties, OJ L 183, 12.07.2002, p.
 1